ibexa/documentation-developer/docs/guide/data_migration/importing_data.md

 # Importing data

-To import Repository data from YAML files, run the `ibexa:migrations:migrate` command.
+To import data from YAML migration files into Repository, run the `ibexa:migrations:migrate` command.

+You can use the `ibexa:migrations:import` command to automatically place migration files in the correct folder.

-Place your import file in the `src/Migrations/Ibexa/migrations` folder or in [a custom folder that you configure](migration_management.md#migration-folders).
+Alternatively, you can place the files manually in the `src/Migrations/Ibexa/migrations` folder or in [a custom folder that you configure](migration_management.md#migration-folders).
 The command takes the file name within this folder as parameter.
 If file is not specified, all files within this directory are used.